RFM Score: Analysis, Formula, and How to Calculate It

 Monetary value = 1

 With one or two low-value orders, the Apprentice segment includes new customers that aren’t willing to spend more until you win their trust.
 You need to find their motivations and what would get them more engaged.
+Offer personalized experiences, address any concerns they might have, and provide incentives for repeat purchases.

 Platonic Friends